Approximating $f$-Divergences with Rank Statistics: Experiments

 \subsection{Neural vs.\ rank-statistic divergence estimation across dimensions}

-We benchmark the proposed rank-statistic $f$-divergence estimator on the same synthetic setup as the neural KL-divergence estimator of \cite{sreekumar2021non}, using their training protocol for all sample sizes (optimizer, architecture scaling, and training schedule), taking $\mu$ and $\nu$ as (suitably truncated) standard Gaussian and uniform distributions, respectively (details are deferred to \cref{app:Neural vs. rank-statistic divergence estimation across dimensions}).
+We benchmark the proposed rank-statistic $f$-divergence estimator on the same synthetic setup as the neural KL-divergence estimator of \citet{sreekumar2021non}, using their training protocol for all sample sizes (optimizer, architecture scaling, and training schedule), taking $\mu$ and $\nu$ as (suitably truncated) a standard Gaussian and a uniform distribution, respectively (details are deferred to \cref{app:Neural vs. rank-statistic divergence estimation across dimensions}).

-In contrast to the neural baseline, our rank-statistic estimator involves no iterative optimization: once the samples are fixed, it is fully determined by the rank resolution $K$ and the number of projections $L$.
+In contrast to the neural baseline, our rank-statistic estimator involves no iterative optimization: once the samples are fixed, it is fully determined by the rank resolution $K$.

 Since both $\mu$ and $\nu$ factorize over coordinates (independent Gaussian components and a product-box truncation),

 Accordingly, an axis-corrected rank estimator is used: compute the 1D degree-$K$ terms $D^{(K)}_{f_\mathrm{KL},\nu_j}(\mu_j)$ and sum them up: